Sue Stockdale: Post-expedition life

 Stockdale appeared on Channel 4’s Superhuman (2004), which put her through some of the toughest scientific tests ever shown on TV, including an escape from a crashed helicopter submerged under water.
 She finished runner-up.

 Stockdale now is a motivational speaker, executive coach, podcaster, author and leadership specialist using her expedition experiences to inspire others.

 In 2019 Stockdale co-founded a non-profit podcast Access to Inspiration, along with Clive Steeper, interviewing a wide range of people worldwide.
 In 2021 it was ranked as one of the top 10% most popular shows globally.

 Her professional speaking career has included FTSE 250 companies, leading Academic Institutions including Said Business School, Oxford; and Cambridge Judge Business School as well as charities and International Conferences.
 She is author, or co-author, of a number of business books and writes regularly for a number of international publications including Entrepreneur Country and Enterprising Women magazine.

 In 2013 Stockdale became a patron for Ski 4 Cancer, a cancer respite charity based in UK.

 In 2022, Stockdale led a ski touring group in Narvik in Greenland on an 'expedition cruise' with Panache Cruises.

 Personal life

 Stockdale is married and currently resides in Wiltshire, UK.

 Awards and accolades

-Stockdale received the Presidents Shield for Highest Personal Achievement from Royal Society of St George in 1996, and was recognised as a Pioneer to the Life of the Nation by Her Majesty Queen Elizabeth II in 2003.
+Stockdale received the Presidents Shield for Highest Personal Achievement from Royal Society of St George in 1996, and was recognised as a Pioneer to the Life of the Nation by Queen Elizabeth II in 2003.
 In 2024, Sue was awarded an Honorary Fellowship by the Royal Scottish Geographical Society in recognition of her achievements in exploration.